Biographies Characteristics Analysis

 (Source)

-STO _ _ _ _ is the main city of the country.
+ONE HUNDRED _ _ _ _ - main city countries.

 (Capital)

-STO _ _ _ is a state in the Baltics.
+STO _ _ _ is a state in the Baltic states.

 (Estonia)

-STO _ - the city of the "Golden Ring" of Russia.
+STO _ is the city of the “Golden Ring” of Russia.

 (Rostov)

-STO _ _ _ _ - a heroic city in the Crimea, which gave its name to the famous waltz.
+ONE HUNDRED _ _ _ _ - heroic city in Crimea, which gave its name to the famous waltz.

 (Sevastopol)

-STO _ is a city of the Russian Federation, a port on the Pacific Ocean.
+STO _ is a city in the Russian Federation, a port on the Pacific Ocean.

 (Vladivostok)

-STO _ - the capital of Jamaica, a port on the Caribbean Sea.
+STO _ is the capital of Jamaica, a port on the Caribbean Sea.

 (Kingston)